5 electric cars driving the future

 2. Jaguar I-PACE

 The smaller sibling to the F-PACE is available to order now with delivery expected at the end of the year.
-Jaguar’s first electric vehicle, with space for five adults plus luggage, is expected to deliver a 480-kilometre range from its 90-kilowatt-per-hour Lithium-ion battery and charging from zero to 80 per cent in just 40 minutes.
+Jaguar’s first electric vehicle, with space for five adults plus luggage, is expected to deliver a 480-kilometre range from its 90-kilowatt-per-hour Lithium-ion battery and charging from zero to 80% in just 40 minutes.

 3. Aston Martin Lagonda Concept Vision